loomio/loomio-docs/user_manual/src/getting_started/sign-in.md

 Type in your name, so people in your group will recognise you.

+Tick the check boxes to accept Loomio [Terms of Service](https://help.loomio.com/en/policy/terms/) and [Privacy Policy](https://help.loomio.com/en/policy/privacy/index.html), and tick the second box if you would like to receive our newsletter.

 Click the **CREATE ACCOUNT** button at the bottom right hand corner of the screen.

 A Loomio user account will then be created for you.